-All ASA College ESL students are engaged in a course of study, which aims to enhance many aspects of the student’s life.
+All ASA College in Miami ESL students are engaged in a course of study such, which aims to enhance many aspects of the student’s life.
 The areas in which a student’s life may be impacted include other academic environments, social environments, and professional/work environments.

 In order for students to meet the highest possible levels of English proficiency, the remediation program in ESL consists of five intensive levels.
 Student progress is consistently and accurately assessed through testing at the appropriate level of proficiency.

 The ESL course offerings feature curricula created specifically to meet the academic needs of the diverse student body at ASA College.
 These courses particularly focus on articulation and literacy.
 Students with a greater need for immersion may initially be enrolled into level “A” and level “B” subjects.
 More advanced students will be placed in higher levels (C, D, or E).

 Students are placed at particular levels based on proficiency.
 This proficiency is determined by testing.
 Students are evaluated by instructors who appropriately distribute grades indicating learning and growth.

 Grading components include: grammar, oral communication, and reading, writing, and integrated language skills.
 In cases where any of the required components have not been met; students are required to repeat the course.
 However, in a particular case of a student’s non-progress and demonstration of the ability to perform at a satisfactory level in three or more curriculum components, a dismissal from the course will be issued.